Edwin-Xuanyuan-Ji/1024-Forum-Project/README.md

   Search in posts function is implemented by using ElasticSearch and the key words are highlighted.

-  L2 cache is implemented by using Caffeine and Redis.
+  Two level cache is implemented by using Caffeine and Redis.
 Visit for hot posts is optimized.

   Use Spring Security to realize authority management for multi-roles and URL-level authorization.